alexxdillon/Final-Capstone-Project/README.md

 Alex Dillon, American University

 ## Acknowledgements
-This project was completed with guidance and support from Professor Wu, whose feedback helped shape its development.
+This project was completed with guidance and support from Dr. Wu, whose feedback helped shape its development.

 ## Programming Languages, PLatforms, and Libraries Used
 ### Programming Languages